 CAUTION!
 You are responsible for ensuring that the test bench checks the results.
 If the test bench does not check the results but returns zero, Vivado HLS indicates that the simulation test passed even though the results were not actually checked.
+Even if the output data is correct and valid, Vivado HLS reports a simulation failure if the test bench does not return the value zero to function main().

-A test bench that exhibits these attributes quickly tests and validates any changes made to the C functions before synthesis and is re-usable at RTL, allowing easier verification of the RTL.
+A test bench that exhibits these attributes quickly tests and validates any changes made to the C functions before synthesis and is reusable at RTL, allowing easier verification of the RTL.